binario200/k8s-recipes/k8s-objects/k8-api-objects.md

 ## Service
 - Gets traffic from the outside world to a pod, or from one pod to another
 - Can be also used to point to a service in a different namespace or even a resource outside the cluster, such as a legacy application not yet in the k8s

+## Cluster DNS
+- When a service is created k8s DNS services creates a record for the service: http://<service-name>.<namespace>
+- All the services are grouped into another namespace called: svc, http://<service-name>.<namespace>.svc
+- Root domain for the cluster is: cluster.local, http://<service-name>.<namespace>.svc.cluster.local  -> fully qualificated name for the serve
+- DNS records created for pods: <IP with ->.<namespace>.pod.cluster.local

+## Core DNS
+- K8s deploys a dns server in the cluster: core dns
+- Deployed as pods at kube-system namspace
+- coredns executable can be located at /etc/coredns/corefile
+- Configuration file for coredns: look at ```kubectl describe deployments.apps coredns``` in the args for the container image
 ## ClusterIP
 - Interfal-facing IP address
 - Use for access, throubheshooting, maintenance operations